adrocodes/adrocodes/README.md

 Most of my time at work is spent on Jamstack style projects.
 I've gathered together different ways of working and wrote a article on what I am called [Module Driven Development](https://papers.adro.codes/module-driven-development).
 If you're looking for a way to improve productivity & maintainability in your projects, give it a read.
 I only focus on folder structure, no new coding paradigms needed to improve your codebase, pretty neat!
 Continue the [discussion](https://github.com/adrocodes/adrocodes/discussions/1) with me and other developers!

+Check out [Pigeon](https://github.com/adrocodes/pigeon) if you're looking for a way to build data safe Jamstack projects quickly.
+I also have a [Demo](https://pigeon-demo.vercel.app/).

 ---

 <p align="center">